codeforscience/Dat-in-the-Lab/README.md

 This repository will hold code, curriculum, workflows, and other outputs of the project.

+Have you ever tried Dat?
+Give it a shot at [try-dat.com](https://try-dat.com).

 Check out the plan on our [ROADMAP.md](https://github.com/codeforscience/Dat-in-the-Lab/blob/master/ROADMAP.md), [chat with us](http://chat.datproject.org/) and follow us on twitter [@dat_project](https://twitter.com/dat_project) and [@UC3CDL](https://twitter.com/UC3CDL).